We are hiring now!

 • What happens next?

-When you have sent in your ET1 Form you should check that the Tribunal Office has received it and you should then get a Notice of Acknowledgement fairly soon.
+When you have sent in your Form ET1 Form you should check that the Tribunal Office has received it and you should then get a Notice of Acknowledgement fairly soon.

 The Claimant can represent themselves in front of the Employment Tribunals.
 Many Claimants choose to instruct Solicitors and Barristers can also represent parties at Tribunals.